brandonvernon/portfolio-site/README.md

 # My personal Portfolio Site

+A responsive portfolio website using HTML, CSS, and Javascript.

-Download and then open index.html within Portfolio Site to view.
+Download or clone and then open index.html to view.